 Entryway Essentials

 Add a small vase of winter greenery and a candle.
-It’s giving “welcome home” instead of “post-holiday chaos.”
+It gives "welcome home" instead of "post-holiday chaos."
+For a whole entry plan, these winter entryway decor ideas go deeper on layout and storage.

 11. Create A Winter Table That Isn't A Christmas Throwback